November 26, 2020

 Patient treated on Lokomat V5 at Severance Hospital, Seoul

 With a smart placement of devices, we were able to increase our numbers of sessions per week drastically.
-At the same time, our patients have better recovery outcomes.
+At the same time, our patients have good recovery outcomes.
 Having two technology devices in a parallel setting seems to us to be the most efficient workflow with the number of therapists that are assigned to our robotic department.
 We cannot imagine treating our patients without rehabilitation technology and we see it as the future of rehabilitation.

 Headed by Cheong Jin Woong, we are a young team of 4 physiotherapists and 1 occupational therapist.
 We provide robotic therapy to patients with various neurological disorders (mainly SCI and Stroke) within the Severance Rehabilitation hospital.
 In 2020, we also opened our services to pediatrics.